-The new North Campus Housing project at Kenyon College, furthering the College's commitment to green practices in all new building construction, is expected to win "LEED for Homes" gold certification.
+The North Campus Housing project at Kenyon, furthering the College's commitment to green practices in all new building construction, is expected to win "LEED for Homes" gold certification.
 The award is based on a nationally recognized rating system that encourages the design and construction of high-performance homes promoting both human and environmental health.

 LEED, or Leadership in Energy and Environmental Design, is a program of the U.S. Green Building Council.
 Under LEED programs, projects can win certification based on an array of environmentally friendly features and practices.
 The rating system, developed by consensus among experts, includes four levels: certified, silver, gold, and platinum.

 Designed by Gund Partnership of Cambridge, Massachusetts, and built by Messer Construction of Columbus, the Kenyon project will ultimately create a village of 21 townhouse apartments clustered around a common green space in the northern part of campus.
 The first four buildings opened for students in August 2011 and an additional two buildings opened for the spring 2012 semester.
 When phase two is completed, the apartments will house 220 students.

 Third-party verification, an essential part of the LEED for Homes rating system, provides a basis for quantifying the benefits of green homes.
 Sol Design and Consulting of Cincinnati is serving as the project's green rater and has been involved with the project since its inception.
 To ensure proper performance, each home undergoes onsite inspections and thorough performance testing after completion.